walmartlabs/schematic/README.md

 Two possible such scenarios are:
 * The config is shared among multiple applications, which each need a portion of the components at runtime, but not all of them.
-* At the REPL, it might be useful get just a particular component and start it, such as a database connection.
+* At the REPL, it might be useful to get a particular component and start it, such as a database connection.

 In such cases, the `:component-ids` argument can be provided to `assemble-system`.
 The component-ids represent the top-level components which must be included in the final system.